junyenhgm/multizone-sdk/README.md

 make BOARD=N22
 ```

-This will result in a multizone.bin file that is now ready forupload to the target.
+This will result in a multizone.bin file that is now ready for upload to the target.
-Follow instructions provided by Andes / GoWin for the use of the propriertary flash burner utility
+Follow instructions provided by Andes / GoWin for the use of their propriertary flash burner utilities

 ### Operate the Demo ###